 - Put everything in writing.
 Even though this is not generally a legal requirement for a contract, it helps to avoid confusion and provides evidence if you have a dispute later.
 Ask the supplier to confirm any promises they have made but which are not yet documented.

-- If purchasing from an overseas supplier, make sure you agree which country's laws and taxation rules will apply to your contract.
+- If purchasing from an overseas supplier, make sure you agree which country's laws will apply to your contract.
 Agree who will be responsible for shipping and customs clearance procedures.

 Try to anticipate problems and plan solutions